forthtemple/openworlddart/readme.md

 # Open World for dart
--based on openworld repositor .. for threejs -converted to flutter threedart
+-orignally converted from  openworld repositor .. for threejs -converted to flutter threedart
      -works for ios, android and web
         -will add windows and linux
      -use of hotloading
-        - can say add grass around your camera and see it straight away -includes two game demos
+        - can say add grass around your camera and see it straight away -becauses uses threedart largely compatible with threejs so easy to port existing threejs -includes two game demos
-     -Second temple set in 72ad before roman invasion and tasked with finding the ark so can defeat the coming enemies -Lindos 1522 set in 1522 before sulamain invasion -uncover a spy to save lindos
+     -Second temple set in 72ad before roman invasion -tasked with finding the ark so can defeat the coming enemies links on itunes and android
+     -Lindos 1522 set in 1522 before sulamain invasion -uncover a spy to save lindos
+        links on itunes and android
      -models are all blender
        -all opensource materials

-  only include what most openworlds would want
+  Engine not too bloated - only include what most openworld would want
     -not all have
        inventory
        combat system